 Down’s syndrome is a genetic condition caused by the presence of an extra chromosome in a baby’s cells.

-It is typically diagnosed at birth and can cause learning disabilities in addition to certain physical characteristics.
+The condition is typically diagnosed at birth and can go on to cause learning disabilities for the child, in addition to certain physical characteristics.

-As people around the globe mark World Down Syndrome Day in a bid to raise awareness for the condition that affects roughly 40,000 people in the UK, here’s everything you need to know about Down’s Syndrome.
+As people around the globe mark World Down Syndrome Day on 21 March, in a bid to raise awareness of the condition, here’s everything you need to know about Down’s Syndrome.

 What is Down’s syndrome?